jemcrook/KNEX-Robotics/Arduino/README.md

-The Arduino Sketch requires the Feetech Rc control Library to control the Serial Bus Servos
+The Arduino Sketch requires the Feetech RC control Library to control the Serial Bus Servos

 ![Description](../images/Ard_SrvLib.jpg)